 The Long-term Benefits of Taking a Break from Alcohol

 Dry January might only be one month, but it can result in lasting and positive changes.
-This includes better health such as improved liver function, better hydration and a stronger immune system as well as better emotional wellbeing.
+This includes better health, such as improved liver function, better hydration and a stronger immune system, as well as better emotional wellbeing.
 But it can also be a springboard for healthier and more sustainable habits.
 You might find that Dry January results in a permanent reduction in how much you drink or even motivates a completely alcohol-free lifestyle.

 Support Available from Asana Lodge